One Brain Cell.

 Why does she write?

 Because something howls inside her if she doesn’t.
 She writes purely to keep the unholy beast within from clawing its way into the daylight.
-And for every kid who was told they were “too much,” “too weird,” or “too emotional,” and decided to become a weaponized story instead.
+And for every kid who was told they were “too much,” “too weird,” “too emotional,” and decided to become a weaponized story instead.

 In 2025, Ashe went full tragic poet mode and wrote three books while working and being in school full-time, sacrificing her sleep, hormones, and ability to perceive linear time in the process.